Riize: 2025–present: Odyssey

 In April 2025, it was announced that Riize would release their first studio album, titled Odyssey, on May 19, 2025.
 A concert tour Riizing Loud was announced to be scheduled between 2025 and 2026 across ten Asian countries.

+On November 24, 2025, Riize released their second single album Fame.

+On June 15, 2026, Riize released their second extended play II.

 Other ventures

 Endorsements

 On August 16, 2023, Riize was selected by the Korean online fashion store Musinsa as its new ambassador.
 On August 25, domestic skincare brand UIQ selected Riize as its exclusive model.
 On December 11, luxury fashion house Louis Vuitton selected Riize as its house ambassadors.

 On March 25, 2024, the Korean cosmetics brand Etude House selected Riize as its new models for "Overglow Tint".
 On April 18, The Coca-Cola Company's beverage brand Fanta selected Riize as its new brand model.
 In May, Riize has been selected as an ambassador for Nabati Richeese.

 On March 6, 2025, Riize was selected by the lifestyle brand National Geographic Apparel as its 2025 spring campaign model.
 On the same day, Riize became the brand ambassador for footwear brand Crocs in Japan.

+On September 18, 2025, the clothing brand SATUR selected RIIZE as its new model.
+Taking this opportunity, they unveiled various campaign collections at official stores and major fashion platforms in Korea.

 Philanthropy

 On January 21, 2025, Riize donated to Walking with Us, a social welfare corporation that supports arts and culture programs for underprivileged children and youth, under the group's fanclub Briize.
+In November, Riize pledged HK$250,000 for victims of the 2025 Tai Po apartment fire in Hong Kong.

 Public image

-Riize was introduced as a group who focuses on "Emotional Pop" genre, a unique genre that expresses a variety of emotions through songs, which captures inspiration from everyday experiences in music.
+Riize was introduced as a group who focuses on the genre of "emotional pop", a unique genre that expresses a variety of emotions through songs, which takes inspiration from everyday experiences in music.